AlbertMarashi/modular-model-spec/src/spec.md

         ```
     </Message>
     <Message role="assistant" end_turn={false} correct={true} halted_on_completion={true}>
-        *Model responds in non-interactive `music_control:python` format, which is a tool call that the system handles*
+        *Model responds in non-interactive `music_control:python` format*
         ```music_control:python
         play("Mahavishnu Orchestra", "Dance of Maya")
         enqueue("Billy Cobham", "Heather")
         enqueue("Weather Report", "Birdland")
         enqueue("Herbie Hancock", "Watermelon Man")
         ```
+        *On completion of the tool call content, the system will halt inference of the model and allow the developer to respond with a context message*
     </Message>
     <Message role="context">
         *Developer returns the tool output to the system/llm*